 Movement: Automatic, Omega Co-Axial caliber 8403, 28,800 vph, two spring barrels, in-house, Swiss Made

-Movement decoration: Skeletonized, polished screws, 18-carat gold rotor
+Movement decoration: Skeletonized, polished screws, 18-karat gold rotor

 Functions: Hours, minutes, seconds